 Main stages of general engineering analysis

 - Identification of the physical problem and forming the list of specifications for it.
-This stage coincides with the formulation of the customer’s needs and problem definition.

 - Mathematical modeling and analysis using suitable mathematical formulations/model and obtaining solution of a specific engineering problem.